Tree Maintenance

 A Spring Clean

-In spring, deadwooding, fertilising, and mulching are essential to keep the tree viable.
+In spring, deadwooding, fertilising, and mulching are essential tree maintenance tasks that support healthy growth and keep the tree vigorous.

 Inspection

-During the winter, your trees can be affected by extreme weather, so it's always best to keep an eye on them.
-Structural integrity is essential, as is looking for fungal fruiting bodies or canker lesions.
+During winter, trees can be damaged by extreme weather, so regular inspection is important.
+Checking structural integrity and looking for signs such as fungal fruiting bodies or canker lesions helps identify problems early.

 Coming into Leaf

-During winter, it is always worth checking whether your trees are coming into leaf (bud swell), as this can indicate that your tree is struggling or even dying.
+In late winter and early spring, it is worth checking whether trees are coming into leaf and showing bud swell.
+Poor or uneven bud development can indicate that a tree is stressed, struggling, or even dying.

 Disease and Pests